ktchan33GBC/Google-Advanced-Data-Analytics-Professional-Certificate/README.md

 ## About this Specialization:

-+ Specialization provided by New York University , Available on Coursera platform.
++ Specialization provided by Google , Available on Coursera platform.

-+ Focus: Explain how Reinforcement Learning is used for stock trading, and become familiar with popular approaches to modeling market frictions and feedback effects for option trading.
++ Focus: Create data visualizations and apply statistical methods to investigate data,  Build regression and machine learning models to analyze and interpret data , and Communicate insights from data analysis to stakeholders.